learnbymakingwales/learnbymakingwales.github.io/en/the-labs/index.md

   * [Session 2](/en/the-labs/session/two.html)
   {: .app-session-list}

-* **how to research the problem space** - experience qualitative and quantative research techniques and learn how to identify and prioritise problems to solve
+* **how to research the problem space** - experience qualitative and quantative research techniques, learn how to identify and prioritise problems to solve and learn about inclusive design
   * [Session 3](/en/the-labs/session/three.html)
   * [Session 4](/en/the-labs/session/four.html)
   {: .app-session-list}